VijayKrishna/bookworm/README.md

 #### Why the name "bookworm"?
-Because the original intent of this project was to basically dig through and fetch reading materiallike lecture notes or research papers from a given webpage.
+Because the original intent of this project was to basically dig through and fetch reading material like lecture notes or research papers from a given webpage.
 And so bookworm made a certain amount of sense.
 However, I realize (and admit) that the "worm" metaphor does not make sense with the